-The most important thing is to be 100% sure that you can consistently afford to make the monthly repayments.
+The most important thing is to be 100% sure that you can consistently afford to make monthly repayments.

 If you don’t meet your responsibilities then your credit score might be damaged.
-Or, if you’ve taken out a secured loan and can’t keep up with the repayments, your collateral may be repossessed.
+Or, if you’ve taken out a secured loan and can’t keep up with the repayments, your collateral may even be repossessed.

 If you can stay on top of your payments, your credit rating will not be affected by taking out a debt consolidation loan.
-But as we’ve already mentioned, if you miss any payments, it will be recorded in your credit report.
+But as we’ve already mentioned, if you miss any payments, they will be recorded in your credit report.

 Applying for a debt consolidation loan might also trigger a credit check known as a ‘hard inquiry'.
 It can cause a small temporary decrease in your credit score, but if you make your repayments on time the score quickly recovers.

-If you have bad credit or a poor credit history, you might not be able to take out a debt consolidation loan.
+If you have bad credit or poor credit history, you might not be able to take out a debt consolidation loan.

 Is it a good idea to consolidate debt?

 A debt consolidation loan might not be suitable for someone who only has modest short-term debts.
-Conversely, if you’re feeling totally overwhelmed by debt, then a debt management plan or professional debt help advice might be more appropriate.
+Conversely, if you’re feeling totally overwhelmed by debt, then a debt management plan or professional debt help advice might be more suitable.

 In the UK, you can get impartial debt advice from The Money Advice Service.